wilds/angular-schema-form-dynamic-select/README.md

 What are my options if I feel I need help?

 ### I don't understand the documentation
-The prerequisite for understanding the documentation [below](https://github.com/OptimalBPM/angular-schema-form-dynamic-select#installation-and-usage) it that you have basic understanding of how to use [Angular Schema Form](https://github.com/Textalk/angular-schema-form#basic-usage).<br />
+The prerequisite for understanding the ASFDS documentation [below](https://github.com/OptimalBPM/angular-schema-form-dynamic-select#installation-and-usage) is that you have a basic understanding of how to use [Angular Schema Form](https://github.com/Textalk/angular-schema-form#basic-usage).<br />
-So if you still cannot understand the documentation of ASFDS, it is probably not your fault.
+So if you understand that, and still cannot understand the documentation of ASFDS, it is probably not your fault.
 [Please create an issue](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/issues) in those cases.<br />

 ### I have a question
 If you have a question and cannot find an answer for it in the documentation below, [please create an issue](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/issues).<br />